Wairarapa Wine Region

-The Wairarapa wine region, close proximity to New Zealand’s capital Wellington City, makes it a popular weekend destination.
-The area is characterised by quaint little towns dotted between rolling fields of sheep, olives and grapes – all set against a panoramic mountain backdrop.
+Wairarapa’s close proximity to New Zealand's capital, Wellington city, makes it a popular weekend destination.
+The area is characterised by quaint little towns dotted between rolling fields of sheep, olives and grapes - all set against a panoramic mountain backdrop.

 While small in terms of total wine production, Wairarapa's boutique wineries have big international reputations for the quality of their Pinot Noir wines.
 Pinot Noir is a notoriously difficult wine to make well.
 The grapes must be extremely ripe when picked, have very high sugar levels, and are best suited to cool climate regions.